anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

         "serializedKeySize": 13,
         "serializedValueSize": 34,
         "topicPartition": {
-            "hash": 749715182,
             "partition": 0,
             "topic": "demo-topic"
         }
     }
 }
 ```
 Yes, just stick the JSON block as it is.

 Isn't it awesome and clean?
 Hasn't it take away a lot of hassles from us of doing vicious deserialization of the `acknowledgment` or the asserting field-by-field, making the test almost not-readable?

 Or if you are not really bothered about some fields, you can simply put as `$NOT.NULL` against them as below or completely skip them from the "assertions block".